lijikun/orca-linux-deployment/README.md

 3. Download ORCA files from the website: https://orcaforum.cec.mpg.de/ .
 Extract the files to target directory (e.g. /opt/orca-3.0.3).

+        mkdir /opt/orca-3.0.3
+        cd /opt/orca-3.0.3
+        tar xvf [orca archive file location]/orca_3_0_3_linux_x86-64.tbz

-4. Edit the orca_path line in the orcainit script such that it points to the path of the ORCA installation.
+4. Edit the orca_path line in the `orcainit3` script such that it points to the path of the ORCA installation.

         orcapath="[Insert your ORCA path here.]"
         sed -i "s:/opt/orca-3.0.3:${orcapath}:g" orcainit

-5. Using bash or a compatible shell, source the orcainit script to set the proper ORCA and OpenMPI in enviromental variables:
+5. Using bash or a compatible shell, source the `orcainit3` script to set the proper ORCA and OpenMPI in enviromental variables:

-        source orcainit
+        source orcainit3

 6. Test single-core and multi-core ORCA calculations: